 Older people are a priority target group of the Alcohol and Drug Foundation.

 The term ‘older people’ can be defined in various ways.
-Most developed world countries have accepted the chronological age of 65 years as a definition of older person, however the Alcohol and Drug Foundation defines older people as those aged 50 years and above.
+In Australia, the definition of an older person is accepted as the chronological age of 65 years, however the Alcohol and Drug Foundation defines older people as those aged 50 years and above.
 This is because the metabolic changes lessen our tolerance of alcohol from the age of 50, and also, people may be transitioning into retirement from this age.